solve3-org/docs/contractImplementation.md

 ### Initialize the Contract <!-- {docsify-ignore} -->

-In your contract's constructor, call the `__init_Solve3Verify` function with the address of the Solve3 Master contract as an argument.
+In your contract's constructor or initialize function, call the `__init_Solve3Verify` function with the address of the Solve3 Master contract as an argument.

 ```solidity
 constructor(address _solve3Master) {